aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/using-plugins/UsingTheOktaAuthenticationPlugin.md

 >
 > For more information on configuring AWS credentials, see our [AWS credentials documentation](../AwsCredentials.md).

+- This plugin does not create or modify any Okta or IAM resources, therefore all permissions and policies must be correctly configured before using this plugin.
+If you plan on using [Amazon Aurora Global Databases](https://aws.amazon.com/rds/aurora/global-database/) with this plugin, please see the [Using Okta Authentication with Global Databases](#using-okta-authentication-with-global-databases) section as well.

 ## How to use the Okta Authentication Plugin with the AWS Advanced Python Wrapper

 ### Enabling the Okta Authentication Plugin